Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

   close( 1 )
 ```

-This is the quick dislin plot in colors and the last statement terminates the program.
+This is the quick color dislin plot, and the last statement terminates the program.
 It is only in the file **fd_ch_dislin.f90**

 ```Fortran
   !--- quick Dislin color plot